 Rogue Fitness uses first run iron ore to manufacture their kettlebells, not scrap, which means that these bells are likely to not come from recycled iron.
 If you’re looking for a bell that’s using high-quality metal, you’ll likely feel good about this.
 But if you’d prefer a more eco-conscious approach to your gym equipment, you might prefer kettlebells that are made from scrap metal.

 Who Could Benefit

 First, the functional fitness athlete.
-Yes, it seems like a cop out to say it’s great for this population, but this bell matches all of the asks I could ask for these workouts and athletes.
+Yes, it seems like a cop out to say it’s great for this population, but this bell matches all of the asks we could ask for these workouts and athletes.
 The grip fits the bill, and the matte finish seems reliable in sweaty and fast-paced workouts.
 Second, someone building their own garage/home gym, or equipping a gym for others.
-I mentioned it above, but the color coated rings give this bell an advantage for seamlessly finding a specific weight in a timely manner.
+The colored rings give this bell an advantage for seamlessly finding a specific weight in a timely manner.

 |Benefit to Whom||Rationale|

 |Home & Public Gym Owner||Easily identified weight and durable|